rachel-s123/bmw_touring_segment_q1/templates/market_overview_template.md

 ## Understanding the Data

 ### Dashboard Scope
-This dashboard provides comprehensive insights into the entire electric motorcycle segment, not just [Brand] brands.
+This dashboard provides comprehensive insights into the entire [Segment] motorcycle segment, not just [Brand] brands.
 All attribute scores and sentiment analysis are derived from conversations and data across the entire segment, offering a holistic view of market dynamics and consumer preferences.

 ### Strategic Applications
 The insights provided in this dashboard can be leveraged to support key business decisions including: targeting specific consumer segments, developing effective messaging strategies, refining market positioning, and making informed strategic decisions about product development and market entry.